Right To Buy Mortgage Scheme

 Here's what you need to do:

 - Fill in an RTB1 application form.
-Follow the link to the form and it tells you all the information you'll need to fill out the form and send to your landlord.
+Follow the link to the form and it tells you all the information you'll need to include and send to your landlord.

 - Send the application form to your landlord.
-Once you've completed the online form, you can save it, print it out and sign in the relevant places.
-Send the printed form by recorded to your landlord (this way you'll know when your landlord has received it).
+Once you've completed the online form, you can save, print and sign it.
+Send the printed form by recorded delivery to your landlord (so you know once it's been delivered).

 - The price they think you should pay for the property and how it was worked out.